juliarodsan/napls_ei/README.md

 If you use this code, please cite:
 * Rodriguez-Sanchez\*, Hauke\* et al. (2026).
 Biophysical modeling of excitation/inhibition balance and conversion to psychosis in the clinical high risk syndrome. *Biological Psychiatry*. https://doi.org/10.1016/j.biopsych.2026.04.007

-This code uses the canonical microcircuit model from:
-* Hauke et al. (2025).
+* Hauke et al. (2026).
 A canonical microcircuit for estimating excitation/inhibition (E/I) balance. *Translational Psychiatry*. https://doi.org/10.1038/s41398-026-04312-y

-The model implementation is available at: https://github.com/daniel-hauke/dcm_ei
+The canonical microcircuit model implementation from Hauke et al. (2026) is available at: https://github.com/daniel-hauke/dcm_ei

 This code runs in MATLAB and requires the SPM12 toolbox.
 Please also cite SPM12 if you use this code: